-What’s the right thing to do if you’ve been raped?
+What's the right thing to do if you've been a victim of sexual assault?
 Take care of yourself in the best way for you.
-For some people, that means reporting the crime immediately and fighting to see the rapist brought to justice.
-For others it means seeking medical or emotional care without reporting the rape as a crime.
+For some people, that means reporting the incident immediately and fighting for justice.
+For others it means seeking medical or emotional care without reporting.
 Every person is different.

-There are three things that everyone who has been raped should do, though:
+There are three things that everyone who has been sexually assaulted should do:

-- Know that the rape wasn’t your fault.
+- Know that the sexual assault wasn't your fault.

 - Seek medical care.